 The U.S. Forest Service has proposed a Land Management Plan for the Nantahala and Pisgah National Forests that will guide their actions for the next 15 years.
-Having studied this 283-page document carefully the past few weeks and having read other related research, I do have concerns.
-In this article, I will share my thoughts about preserving the beauty and diversity of this spectacular region.
+Having studied this 283-page document carefully the past few weeks and having looked at other related research, I do have some concerns.
+In this paper, I intend to share my thoughts with others who may have interest in preserving the beauty of this region.

-These two National Forests cover over a million acres of forest land and some of the best displays of rhododendrons, azaleas, kalmia, and wildflowers in the
+These two National Forests cover most of the prime locations many of us visit each year so we can admire the rhododendrons, native azaleas, kalmia admire the rhododendrons, native azaleas, kalmia, and wildflowers in the Southern Appalachians.

-Southern Appalachians.
 It includes Roan Mountain, Mount Mitchell, Grandfather Mountain, the Linville Gorge, and Hooper Bald just to name a few.
-The plan does not include Gregory Bald since it is in the nearby Great Smoky Mountains National Park and not part of the National Forests.
+The plan covers over a million acres of scenic forest land and includes almost every place we go except Gregory Bald.
+That is nearby but part of the Great Smoky Mountains National Park and not part of the National Forest proposed management plan.